czcorpus/kontext/INSTALL.rst

       </some_other_section>
     </bonito>

-Custom sections and items should have attribute *extension-for* where value identifies you, your project or your installation ::
+Custom sections and items should have attribute *extension-by* where value identifies you, your project or your installation ::

     <bonito>